system76/docs/content/Minecraft-Server-Hosting.md

 Optimized: `3`

 #### `max-entity-collisions`
-Mob farms and player traps cause collitions, this value will effect how often and how much entities collide.
+Mob farms and player traps cause collisions, this value will affect how often and how much entities collide.
 This has a moderate effect on performance.

 Default: `8`
 Optimized: `2`

 #### `grass-spread-tick-rate`
 Typically I keep this default for the server till Silk Touch becomes more common and the economy grows, as it can be frustrating to wait 4 times longers for the grass to spread.
-This can have a moderate effect on perforance.
+This can have a moderate effect on performance.

 Default: `1`
 Optimized: `4`